 MIT has long maintained that professional competence is best fostered by coupling teaching with research and by focusing education on practical problems.
 This hands-on approach has made MIT a consistent leader in outside surveys of the nation’s best colleges.
 MIT was the first university in the country to offer curriculums in architecture (1865), electrical engineering (1882), sanitary engineering (1889), naval architecture and marine engineering (1895), aeronautical engineering (1914), meteorology (1928), nuclear physics (1935), and artificial intelligence (1960s).
 More than 4,000 MIT graduates are professors at colleges and universities around the world.
 MIT faculty have written some of the best-selling textbooks of all time, such as Economics by Paul A. Samuelson and Calculus and Analytic Geometry by George Thomas.
-The following are some notable MIT teaching milestones since 1969, when humans, including MIT alumnus Buzz Aldrin, first landed on the moon.
+The following are some notable MIT teaching milestones since 1968.

 1970 The Harvard-MIT Program in Health Sciences and Technology is established to focus advances in science and technology on human health and to train physicians with a strong base in engineering and science.